-The company has advanced ICDs to group entities, with no major principal repayments during the past two years.
+The company has advanced inter corporate deposits (ICDs) to group entities, with no major principal repayments during the past two years.
 Any additional exposure to non-airport group entities (other than commitments in the under-construction assets) by way of advances or delayed recovery of advances extended to such entities will be important from the credit perspective.